Ringed kingfisher: Measurement

 The wings of adult males range between 184.9 and 211.1 mm, with an average of 196.3 mm.
 Their tails range from 110.0–129.0 mm, and their bills measure 74.9–94 mm.
 Female wings are from 185.0-210.1 mm, and their tails measure 111.5–132.1 mm and possess bills measuring 75.9–90.9 mm.
 Individuals can weigh between 305 and 341 g.
 Such measurements prove that the species do not differ sexually in terms of size.

 Identification

 Ringed kingfishers have dark-brown irises that are consistent among all age groups.
 They have straight bills that are longer than their heads, along with curved culmens and tomial serrations.
 The lower mandible appears to have some yellowish colorations.
-They possess syndactil feet with olive-green or yellowish toes and black claws.
+They possess syndactyl feet with olive-green or yellowish toes and black claws.
 A large crest appears between the base of their bills and necks.
 Several individuals have a white collar located around the neck.